Primal and Dual Vectors

 Constructing Dual Vectors

 It was mentioned above, in the section on Dual Vectors, that you can create a dual vector by multiplying a primal vector by a bilinear form.
 But of course if you have a primal vector you can also use a GridFunctionCoefficient to create a dual vector using a LinearForm and an appropriate LinearFormIntegrator.
 These two choices should produce nearly identical results if the BilinearFormIntegrator and the LinearFormIntegrator use the same integration rule order.
-The order of the summation might differ between BilinearFormIntegrator and LinearFormIntegrator, potentially resulting in round-off errors differences.
+The order of the summation might differ between BilinearFormIntegrator and LinearFormIntegrator, potentially resulting in round-off error differences.

 When considering to use a BilinearForm or a LinearForm, one must be aware of their different computational and memory costs.
 A bilinear form must create a sparse matrix which can require a great deal of memory.
 Integrating a GridFunctionCoefficient in a LinearForm object will require very little memory.
 On the other hand, computing the integrals inside a LinearForm object can be computationally expensive even in comparison to assembling the bilinear form.